4 min read

 Newborn puppies are adorable and typically their arrival is a cause for celebration.
 However, whether mom is able to care for her pups or you are preparing to care for orphan puppies, these little bundles of cuteness require a great deal of special attention.
-Healthy puppies require good prenatal care as well as care for the newborns when they arrive.
-It is up to you to make sure all the puppies are breathing and otherwise OK at birth and to ensure they have access to warmth and proper nutrition.
+Canine moms require good prenatal care as well as help with the newborns when they arrive.
+It is up to you to make sure all the puppies are breathing and otherwise healthy at birth and to ensure they have access to warmth and proper nutrition.

 Examining the Newborn Puppy

-Your first job is to inspect puppies and ensure that they are normal, healthy, and experiencing no distress.
+Your first job is to inspect the newborn puppies to verify that they are normal and experiencing no distress.
 Check to make sure puppies are all breathing as they are born and that they are nursing.
 Watch mom for signs that she is taking care of her puppies’ needs.
 She should clean them all up, and lay down to let them nurse and find warmth.
 A dog that is nervous, picking her puppies up and carrying them around a lot, or not allowing them to nurse may need some help.

-It is also important to ensure your puppies’ reflexes are good.
-Most important of all is the sucking and rooting reflexes, so watch each puppy to ensure they are finding their mother’s teats and can latch on and suck.
+It is also important to check that your puppies’ reflexes are good.
+Most important of all are the sucking and rooting reflexes, so watch each puppy to confirm they are finding their mother’s teats and can latch on and suck.
 Healthy puppies also have the ability to right themselves if they are on their backs.
 If you find that any puppy is weak, watch them carefully and consider taking them to your vet for a closer examination.

 Feeding and the Newborn Puppy

 When your puppies are first born it is important to watch them and the mom very carefully to make sure that there are no issues with nursing.
-Watch to make sure that mom’s milk comes in, and that each puppy is getting adequate time to nurse.
+Verify that mom’s milk comes in, and that each puppy is getting adequate time to nurse.
 If one puppy is being pushed away frequently or if puppies are spending more time nursing than they are sleeping, there may be a problem with milk supply.
-If it is a very large litter it is especially important to watch for signs that every puppy is getting proper nutrition.
+If it is a very large litter, it is especially important to watch for signs that every puppy is getting proper nutrition.

 What Happens When Mom is Not There